 There is a long list of players in the novel smart glasses market competing to take advantage of the fancy virtual reality.
-We are aware that Facebook is working on its own pair of glasses and now there is a new entrant called Virtue that’s rolling out its own eyewear in association with London-based Layer to replace the otherwise bulkier options on the market.
+We are aware that Facebook is working on its own pair of glasses and now there is a new entrant called Viture that’s rolling out its own eyewear in association with London-based Layer to replace the otherwise bulkier options on the market.

-To be true, the Virtue One smart glasses, as the pair is called, is not standalone eyewear.
+To be true, the Viture One smart glasses, as the pair is called, is not standalone eyewear.
 To pull off the ultimate immersive entertainment, these glasses have to be synced with a neckband that perhaps does all the processing while the glasses display the picture in front of the wearer’s eyes.

 Of course, there are smart glasses that are innovative in their own skimmed form factors.
-The Virtue One is not a simple pair, in itself, but it surely is a capable one that would allow users to game or consume media without much gear.
+The Viture One is not a simple pair, in itself, but it surely is a capable one that would allow users to game or consume media without much gear.

 The 2.75oz wayfarer-style eyewear is connected to a neckband laden with the central processing unit and the graphics processing unit.
 Hooked up to the temples of the smart glasses, the neckband permits the eyewear to display up to a 120-inch screen, bang in front of the eyes with little inconvenience.